LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ![image](./images/image1.png)

-At level lower you can find the **DOM (Document Object Model)** with information about the HTML structure of the page.
+At a level lower you can find the **DOM (Document Object Model)** with information about the HTML structure of the page.

 ![image](./images/image2.png)